During the consumption process, Paperless tries to guess some of the attributes of the document it’s looking at. To do this it uses two approaches:

 Which algorithm you want to use when matching text to the OCR’d PDF.
 Here, “any” looks for any occurrence of any word provided in the PDF, while “all” requires that every word provided appear in the PDF, albeit not in the order provided.
 A “literal” match means that the text you enter must appear in the PDF exactly as you’ve entered it, and “regular expression” uses a regex to match the PDF.
 If you don’t know what a regex is, you probably don’t want this option.

-consist of multiple words by enclosing them in double quotes.
-For example, defining
+that consist of multiple words by enclosing them in double quotes.
+For example,

-documents that contain either “Bank of America” or “BofA”, but will not match
+will match documents that contain either “Bank of America” or “BofA”, but will

 Then just save your tag/correspondent and run another document through the consumer.
 Once complete, you should see the newly-created document, automatically tagged with the appropriate data.